Two-story white house in winter with snowy lawn and trees.

 The assessed value is used in determining property taxes.
 Depending on where you live, a municipal or county tax assessor will perform a property value assessment and local tax officials will calculate the property taxes based on the assessed value.
 The higher your home’s tax-assessed value, the higher your property taxes will be.

 Some municipalities offer tax exemptions to help property owners lower their tax bill.
-The homestead exemptionincludes property tax exemptions if the homeowner is the owner-occupant.
+The homestead exemption includes property tax exemptions if the homeowner is the owner-occupant.
 For example, if the owner is the property’s resident and holds the property’s title, they’ll receive the homestead exemption.
-Other common tax exemptions include those for homeowners with disabilities, senior citizens and qualifying veterans.
+Other common tax exemptions include those for senior citizens, qualifying veterans and homeowners with a disability.

 Get approved to refinance.